sevenbitscience/sevenbitscience/README.md

 ## 👋 Hi, I’m @sevenbitscience

-I generaly make dumb projects for fun and code in python most of the time.
+I generaly make small projects for fun and code in python most of the time.

 I have a website at www.sevenbitscience.com